 All our windmills create electricity in the same way, even in a gentle breeze.
 The wind turns the blades, which are connected to a spinning shaft in the body of the windmill.

-A generator converts this motion into electricity, which is passed through a transformer to bring the voltage up so it can be used nearby or sent to the National Grid.
+A generator converts this motion into electricity, which is passed through a transformer to bring the voltage up so it can be sent to the National Grid.

 Green energy from the sun

 It may be hard to believe sometimes but Britain gets plenty of sun, more than enough for solar energy to contribute significantly to our national electricity supply.

 Our first sun park was 1MW in size, occupying almost five acres of land with over 5,000 solar panels joined together.
 A sun park like this generates enough green electricity to power about 250 homes.

 We’ve built two new solar parks using the latest panel technology, a total of 16.5MW.